epfl-ada/ada-2024-project-onceuponatimeindata/_posts/2024-12-10-welcome-to-jekyll.markdown

 Interestingly, horror movies like *The Exorcist* show exceptional longevity.
 Spanning from pre-1980 to beyond 2020, this franchise demonstrates the enduring appeal of horror films, which often continue to attract audiences across generations.
 When I saw my little brother’s surprised face, I reassured him: “Don’t worry, we’ll explore it later, no need to be impatient.”

 we can see how timing of sequels can make or break a franchise.
 While some benefit from efficient releases to sustain audience momentum, others rely on nostalgia or genre appeal to remain relevant over decades.

+## <span id="cost-of-sucess">The cost of success</span>

+### <span id="collection-investments">Collection Investments</span>

+The *Harry Potter* collection towers above most, with a staggering box office revenue exceeding $10 billion.
+But it’s no mystery why—this collection is also among the highest-budgeted, with each movie requiring over $100 million to bring its magical world to life.
+“Well, it’s probably hard to make all those special effects, even if we know that Hogwarts Castle is just a miniature!”
+Despite the high cost, *Harry Potter* consistently sits far above the return on investment curve, proving that investing big can also mean earning big.

+Interestingly, we noticed that most collections, hover above the return on investment line.
+This means that, in general, collections are profitable ventures for studios.
+Only a few collections fall below the curve, representing those rare cases where large budgets didn’t translate into financial success.

+<iframe src="{{ site.baseurl }}/results/budget_vs_revenue.html" width="100%" height="500" frameborder="0"></iframe>

+Then came a shocker: *The Amityville Horror*.
+“What?
+Almost $1 billion in revenue with barely a $1 million budget?” my little brother exclaimed.
+It’s true, *Amityville* is one of the standout examples of incredible return on investment.
+Horror collections, as it turns out, often follow this pattern. *The Exorcist* also caught my little brother eye eye.
+“Oh, that one again!
+It’s one of the biggest earners too!” he said, noticing its approximately $5 billion revenue.
+“Guess I’ll start watching horror movies soon.”
+I quickly reminded him, “Maybe wait a few years before diving into those…”

+However, not every high-budget collection follows the typical financial story.
+The *Spider-Man* collection, for instance, claims the top spot for the highest budgets, soaring well above $100 million per movie.
+“Do you think Spider-Man’s webs cost that much to make?” he joked.
+Still, its impressive box office revenue proves that even the priciest collections can be worth the investment.

+Overall, the graph reveals a fascinating trend: while some collections achieve incredible returns with tiny budgets, like *Amityville*, others, like *Spider-Man* and *Harry Potter*, show that massive budgets can still pay off handsomely.
+Most importantly, it highlights the diversity of financial strategies in the film industry, some opt for high-budget blockbusters, while others succeed by turning small investments into big hits.

+### <span id="genres-and-adaptations">Genres and adapations</span>

+<iframe src="{{ site.baseurl }}/results/genre_heatmap_box_office.html" width="100%" height="500" frameborder="0"></iframe>

+Unsurprisingly, adventure is the standout genre, particularly for comic adaptations and sequels.
+“That makes sense,” I thought to myself as I looked at the data. *Indiana Jones*, for example, shines as a classic comics adventure.
+Sequels in the adventure genre are once again consistently major earners, reflecting the audience’s appetite for continued exploration of familiar, thrilling worlds.

+Science fiction also proves to be a strong performer for comic adaptations.
+It’s hard not to think of *Marvel and DC* movies here, franchises that blend superheroes and futuristic themes into blockbusters that rake in massive revenues.

+On the other hand, remakes continue to struggle.
+For family films, in particular, remakes fall behind standalone movies in revenue.
+It seems audiences may prefer the charm of original family stories to reimagined classics, "I don’t really like family films,” my little brother added.
+“Mum always wants us all to watch a Christmas family movie on Christmas Eve", "I understand you" I said, laughing.
+And in general, remakes only rarely manage to surpass the revenues of their standalone counterparts, which aligns with the trend we’ve seen throughout the analysis: remakes face significant challenges in replicating the success of their originals.

+Finally, sequels are the champions across the board.
+Their ability to build on established worlds and fan bases makes them a reliable choice for studios looking to maximize box office returns.

+Overall, the data reveals the complex dynamics between genre and type, showing how certain combinations, like adventure sequels or science fiction comic adaptations, can drive incredible financial success, while others, like family remakes, face a difficult battle to resonate with audiences.